fboucquez/symbol-bootstrap/docs/run.md

       The health check process handles 'repeat' and custom 'openPort' services.

+  --pullImages
+      It pulls the images from DockerHub when running the configuration.
+It only affects alpha/dev docker images.

   --resetData
       It reset the database and node data but keeps the generated configuration, keys, voting tree files and block 1